 However, what if the family would like the nanny to handle the sink full of dishes present each morning and unload or load the dishwasher every day?

-I know plenty of families who would love this type of help from their nanny.
+Plenty of families would love this type of help from their nanny.

 This is totally fine to ask of your nanny so long as this is discussed and agreed upon and is compensated appropriately.